-I first heard of this flavonoid from one of my heroes Dr. Russell Blaylock, M.D.
+Years ago, I learned of a powerful anticancer flavonoid from Dr. Russell Blaylock, M.D.

-Blaylock is a recently retired board-certified neurosurgeon and one of the rare M.D.’s out there that has also devoted his time to become an expert on natural therapies despite criticism from the medical community at large.
+Blaylock is a recently retired board-certified neurosurgeon and one of the rare M.D.’s out there that has also devoted his time to become an expert on nutrition and natural cancer therapies despite criticism from the medical community at large.

 His book Natural Strategies For Cancer Patients is a in-depth study of the specific nutrients within foods that strengthen your immune system and help your body fight cancer on a cellular level.

-He also addresses what supplements to take that can minimize the side effects of chemotherapy and radiation if someone were to go that route.
+He also addresses supplements that can minimize the side effects of chemotherapy and radiation if someone were to go that route.
 Natural Strategies was a great read and I learned a lot.
 Highly recommended.
-It’s is also a really good book to give to anyone with cancer.
-The fact that he is an M.D. lends a lot of credibility to his research and message.
+The fact that he is an M.D. gives a lot of credibility to his research and message.

 Quercetin (pronounced kwɜrsɨtɨn).

-Here are some fun facts about quercetin according to the research that Dr. Blaylock has assembled:
+Here are some key facts about quercetin according to the research that Dr. Blaylock has assembled:

 Quercetin protects the DNA in cells because collects around the nucleus of cells offering powerful anti-oxidant protection.